manthanpatel98/TFOD_Installation-Object_Detection/README.md

  ## **Object Detection:**

+ This is not a custom model.
+Generally, These TF models make prediction for specific number of classes.
+But, For Custom Dataset there are several other changes and processes are needed.

  **8> Copy "object_detection_tutorial.ipynb" file from "object_detection" folder [\research\object_detection] to "research" folder, then run jupyter notebook from "research" folder, and Open "object_detection_tutorial.ipynb".**

  **9> In "object_detection_tutorial.ipynb", There are several changes required as we have moved some files' & folders' locations:**